Reset

 For the first issue of the new year,

 we asked students to respond to a simple prompt: Reset.
-We suggested several elaborations on this theme, by discussing what in
+We suggested several elaborations on this theme, by discussing what in the discipline needs to be reset

 in our current times, or offering a